wp-plugins/portfolio-slideshow/readme.txt

 === Portfolio Slideshow ===
 Contributors: daltonrooney
 Donate link: http://daltonrooney.com/portfolio/support
-Tags: slideshow, gallery, images, photos, photographs, portfolio, jquery Requires at least: 2.8
+Tags: slideshow, gallery, images, photos, photographs, portfolio, jquery, cycle, indexexhibit Requires at least: 2.8
 Tested up to: 3.0.1
-Stable tag: 0.4.3
+Stable tag: 0.5.0

 A shortcode that inserts a clean and simple jQuery + cycle powered slideshow of all image attachments on a post or page.